-Paul brings a diverse private sector and management consulting background.
+Paul brings a diverse, 30 plus year, private sector and management consulting background.
 He held management consulting roles with both Deloitte and PricewaterhouseCoopers before setting up in private practice.
+Paul has also held a number of non-executive director roles for both private and not for profit companies.

-He has advised ASX and SME private sector entities as well as local, state and commonwealth government departments.
-He has provided consulting advice to boards, committees of management and senior executives across a range of sectors and geographies in areas including strategy, governance and operational improvement.
+He has advised ASX listed entities, SMEs, local, state and commonwealth government and not for profit and social enterprises.
+He has provided consulting advice to boards, committees of management and senior executives and investors across a range of sectors and geographies including corporate and business strategy, business and operational transformation and governance.

-Member of the Risk Committee and the Remuneration and Succession Committee.
+Member of the Audit Committee and the Remuneration and Succession Committee.